 Spinal Fusion Coding: Identifying the Column Being Fused

-In this blog post, we are going to focus on identifying which column is being fused (anterior, posterior or both).
 When coding a spinal fusion record, the operative report should be reviewed to determine if the fusion is being performed on the anterior or the posterior column of the spine, or even both.
-Let’s look at what this means.

-The anterior part of the spinal column refers to the spine that is at the front of the body.
-If the fusion that is being coded has documentation of an interbody fusion device/cages or described as interbody, that would mean that the anterior portion of the spine is where the fusion is taking place.
-This is not the same as the approach.
-We will discuss the different approaches in Tip 5.
+The anterior part of the spinal column refers to the side of the spine that faces the front of the body.
+If the fusion being coded is described as interbody or has documentation of insertion of an interbody fusion device/cage that means that the anterior side of the spinal column is where the fusion is taking place.
+Anterior column is not the same as anterior approach.

-The posterior part of the spinal column refers to the spine that is at the back of the body.
-If the operative note describes rods and screws with bone graft or decortication of the spinous processes this is in the posterior column.
-Other terms to help determine the posterior column are lamina, facet, articular process and transverse process.
+The posterior part of the spinal column refers to the side of the spine that faces the back of the body.
+This is the side you can feel if you run your fingers over someone’s back.
+If the operative note describes insertion of bone graft along with rods and screws or decortication of the spinous processes this is in the posterior column.
+Other terms that indicate work on the posterior column are lamina, facet, articular process and transverse process.

 Learn more about Spinal Fusion Coding by purchasing our Spinal Fusion Coding eBook.